Updated: Feb 2

 love that my work has given me the window of opportunity to have the dedicated time to find all these incredible things out about a person’s life and what brought them to this point in time.

 It therefore made me realise just how important it is to have this information recorded and written down.
-It inspired me to consider all possible situations and circumstances when completing my own Advance Decisions and Advance Statement, such as my life style preferences including my strong dislike of Brussel sprouts!
+It inspired me to consider all possible situations and circumstances when completing my own Advance Decisions and Advance Statement, such as my llifestyle preferences including my strong dislike of Brussel sprouts!

-Send me a message to find out more about how you can get your Advance Decisions and Advance Statements in place.
+Book a call with me to find out more about how you can get your Advance Decisions and Advance Statements or any other aspects of end-of-life planning in place.